inet256/inet256/README.md

 - `pkg/mesh256` The reference implementation of an INET256 Service.

-- `pkg/inet256d` The daemon that manages setting up transports, autopeering, discovery, the actual INET256 service, and the gRPC API.
+- `pkg/inet256d` The daemon that manages setting up transports, autopeering, discovery, the actual INET256 service, and the HTTP API.

 - `pkg/inet256ipv6` Logic for bridging INET256 to IPv6.
 Includes the IPv6 portal.